romeric/Fastor/README.md

 # Fastor
-**Fastor** is a **FA**st **S**IMD op**T**imised tens**OR** algebra framework, with emphasis on tensor contraction algorithms typically arising in classical mechanics, in particular, in finite element analysis of nonlinear solids, fluids and coupled continua.
-There are two paradigms that Fastor exploits:
+**Fastor** [**FA**st **S**IMD op**T**imised tens**OR**] algebra framework: Fastor is a high performance stack-based tensor (multi-dimensional array) library written in modern C++ [C++11/14/17], with powerful in-built tensor algebraic functionalities (tensor contraction, permutation, reductions, orthogonal and special tensor groups and many more).
+Designed as a generic tensor algebra algebra Fastor also incorporates domain specific semantics for tensor contraction algorithms typically arising in classical mechanics, in particular, in finite element analysis of nonlinear solids, fluids and coupled continua.
+There are multiple paradigms that Fastor exploits:

+- **Operation minimisation/Low FLOP/Complexity reducing Algorithms:** Fastor relies on an extremely smart and domain-aware Expression Template (ET) engine that can perform mathematical transformation or *compile time* graph optimisation or both to reduce the complexity of evaluation of expressions by orders of magnitude.
+Some of these functionalities are almost non-existing in other available C++ ET linear algebra frameworks.
+- **SIMD/Data parallelism/Stream computing** Fastor utilises explicit SIMD (SSE/SSE2/SSE3/SSE4/AVX/AVX2/AVX512/FMA) instructions
-- **Operation minimisation/complexity reducing algorithms** via statically dispatched (zero-overhead) bespoke kernels for a variety of tensor products using either a priori knowledge of tensors (through topological studies) or smart expression templates (that perform mathematical transformation or *compile time* graph optimisation) or both
+- **Zero overhead tensor algebraic functions** via statically dispatched (zero-overhead) bespoke kernels for a variety of tensor products using a priori knowledge of tensors through topological studies
-- **Data parallelism/stream computing** by utilising explicit SIMD (SSE/SSE2/SSE3/SSE4/AVX/AVX2/AVX512/FMA) instructions

 ### High-level API
 Fastor provides a high level interface for tensor algebra.
 As a first example consider the following